Monisha-RK10/InProg/docs/docs.md

 **When to Use**

 **Center Pixel**
-- When depth image is very clean (e.g., synthetic or high-quality sensor)
+- When depth image is very clean (e.g., synthetic or high-quality sensor).
-- If real-time speed and simplicity are priority
+- If real-time speed and simplicity are priority.

 **Median Patch**
-- For Real-world stereo depth, where noise, outliers, or NaNs are common
+- For real-world stereo depth, where noise, outliers, or NaNs are common.
-- When Object borders may have broken depth -> median helps
+- When object borders may have broken depth -> median helps.
-- For robust 3D position for downstream logic (e.g., warnings, planning)
+- For robust 3D position for downstream logic (e.g., warnings, planning).

 ---